QinganZhao/Deep-Learning-Based-Structural-Damage-Detection/README.md

 ## Project Summary

-1. Developed a damage identification and localization technique for civil structures using convolutional neural networks (based on AlexNet-8 and GoogLeNet-22).
+1. Developed a damage identification and localization technique for civil structures using convolutional neural networks (based on LeNet-5, AlexNet-8, ZFNet-8, and GoogLeNet(inception v1)-22).

 2. Applied region-based convolutional neural networks (Faster-RCNN) to damage detection in real-time.